temporalio/temporal-learning/docs/getting_started/java/hello_world_in_java/index.md

 Now we are ready to build our Temporal Workflow application.

-### Activity
+### Define an Activity

 First, let's define our Activity.
 Activities are meant to handle non-deterministic code that could result in unexpected results or errors.
 But for this tutorial all we are doing is taking a string, appending it to "Hello", and returning it back to the Workflow.

 An Activity object is defined like any other object in Java.
 You need an interface and an implementation.
 The only difference is that the interface includes Temporal decorators.
 Let's create a `Format` object with a `composeGreeting()` method.

-Create Format.java and add the following interface definition:
+Create `Format.java` and add the following interface definition:

 <!--SNIPSTART hello-world-project-template-java-activity-interface-->
 <!--SNIPEND-->

-Create FormatImpl.java and define the implementation of the Format interface:
+Create `FormatImpl.java` and define the implementation of the Format interface:

 <!--SNIPSTART hello-world-project-template-java-activity-->
 <!--SNIPEND-->

-### Workflow
+### Define the Workflow

 Next is our Workflow.
 Workflow functions are where you configure and organize the execution of Activity functions.
 Again, the Workflow object is defined like any other, except the interface includes Temporal decorators.
 Our Workflow has just a single entry method which calls the `composeGreeting()` Activity method and returns the result.

-Create HelloWorldWorkflow.java and define the Workflow interface:
+Create `HelloWorldWorkflow.java` and define the Workflow interface:

 <!--SNIPSTART hello-world-project-template-java-workflow-interface-->
 <!--SNIPEND-->

-Create HelloWorldWorkflowImpl.java and define the Workflow:
+Create `HelloWorldWorkflowImpl.java` and define the Workflow:

 <!--SNIPSTART hello-world-project-template-java-workflow-->
 <!--SNIPEND-->

-### Task Queue
+### Task Queues

 [Task Queues](https://docs.temporal.io/concepts/what-is-a-task-queue) are how the Temporal server supplies information to Workers.
 When you start a Workflow, you tell the server which Task Queue the Workflow and/or Activities use as an information queue.
 We will configure our Worker to listen to the same Task Queue that our Workflow and Activities use.
 Since the Task Queue name is used by multiple things, let's create Shared.java and define our Task Queue name there:

 <!--SNIPSTART hello-world-project-template-java-shared-constants-->
 <!--SNIPEND-->

-### Worker
+### Define the Worker

 Our [Worker](https://docs.temporal.io/concepts/what-is-a-worker) hosts Workflow and Activity functions and executes them one at a time.
 The Worker is instructed to execute the specific functions via information it gets from the Task Queue, and after execution, it communicates results back to the server.

-Create HelloWorldWorker.java and define the Worker:
+Create `HelloWorldWorker.java` and define the Worker:

 <!--SNIPSTART hello-world-project-template-java-worker-->
 <!--SNIPEND-->